 Audit Findings

 During the audit and assessment we identified no issues requiring a formal recommendation under the Act.
 We made no proposals for improvement (see Section 3).
-These represent good practice which should assist the Council in meeting its responsibilities for performance improvement.
 Detailed observations on thematic areas are provided in Annex B.

 Status of the Audit